ubuntu/christmas-music-carousel-snap/README.md

 # christmas-music-carousel-snap
-Snap for a christmas music carousel
+Play a christmas music carousel from a selection or pre-selected music.
+Can connect to grpc-piglow snap on a raspberry pi.